3 Stories Behind Fife’s Emerging Street Art Scene

 Glenrothes – The ‘Maci Selfie’

-The Macedonia Mobile AKA The Maci Selfie is hidden within the area of Macedonia.
-The hand taking a photograph with a mobile phone brightens up a drab underpass, notoriously not the nicest of things to walk through.
+The Macedonia Mobile, AKA The Maci Selfie, is hidden within the Macedonia area.
+The hand photographing with a mobile phone brightens up a drab underpass, notoriously not the nicest of things to walk through.
 This mural was created in conjunction with the community Golden Glenrothes Charrette events and aimed to create a visual talking point.

 While taking photos of the person taking photos, we asked a local what they thought of the work.
-All positive remarks, she reckoned it’s great for the area and better than the tagging (names) you normally see.
+All positive remarks, she reckoned, are great for the area and better than the tagging (names) you normally see.
 Interestingly, during our trip to Colombia, we discovered that the Bogota street artists didn’t mind tagging as it was seen as a ‘way in’ to street art.

-Kerry completed this mural with the help of her 16-year old apprentice, local resident Rose Shields.
-It took over two days and the challenges including drawing hands for the first time and working those angular walls of the underpass!
+Kerry completed this mural with the help of her 16-year-old apprentice, local resident Rose Shields.
+It took over two days, and the challenges included drawing hands for the first time and working those angular walls of the underpass!

 If you head to Glenwood Health Centre and park up, the underpass is across from the health centre.

-Glenrothes has a park called the Riverside Park (where you can see Kerry’s early community art project, the mosaic under the park bridge created in 2012 with over 200 participants from community members to passersby!), the Glenrothes Kino (cinema) is half the price of the Odeon in Dunfermline, and the Michael Woods Leisure Centre is equipped with gym facilities and a 25 metre swimming pool.
-Glenrothes is 30 minutes away from the East Neuk which leads to St Andrews.
+Glenrothes has a park called Riverside Park (where you can see Kerry’s early community art project, the mosaic under the park bridge created in 2012 with over 200 participants from community members to passersby!), the Glenrothes Kino (cinema) is half the price of the Odeon in Dunfermline, and the Michael Woods Leisure Centre is equipped with gym facilities and a 25-metre swimming pool.
+Glenrothes is 30 minutes from the East Neuk, which leads to St Andrews.

 Glenrothes Street Art